 Much better to be safe than sorry!

 Once you—or the authorities—have determined that the bones are not human, you may then want to try to figure out what type of animal it is.
-The internet is a great resource for this—many areas have forums set up for local people to post pictures of animal skeletons they find to have them identified.
+The internet is a great resource for this—there are forums where you can post pictures of animal skeletons and get them identified.

 The easiest way is usually by looking at the size and weight.